VitorVilela7/SMW-SA1-Pack/docs/BW-RAM.md

 ### Virtual VRAM

-Banks `$60-$6F` on the SA-1 CPU Memory Map is also known as **Virtual Bitmap VRAM** or **bitmap data storage area**.
+Banks `$60-$6F` on the SA-1 CPU Memory Map are also known as **Virtual Bitmap VRAM** or **bitmap data storage area**.
 It is an area made for drawing 4BPP or 2BPP bitmap images.
 The SAS splits and projects the BW-RAM into blocks of 4 or 2 bits to these banks.
 See the Memory Map document for more information about this.

 The region can be also mirrored to the`$6000-$7FFF`area though bit 7 of the register`$2225`.